Troy Davis: Events of August 18–23, 1989

 The charges against Troy Davis arose from the shooting of Michael Cooper, the beating of Larry Young and the murder of Officer Mark MacPhail on August 18–19, 1989.

 On the evening of August 18, 1989, Davis attended a pool party in the Cloverdale neighborhood of Savannah, Georgia.
 As he left the party with his friend Daryl Collins, the occupants of a passing car yelled obscenities and began shooting at a gathering of neighborhood teenagers.
 A bullet was fired at the passing car and Michael Cooper, a passenger, was struck in the jaw.
 Davis and Collins then went to a pool hall on Oglethorpe Avenue in the Yamacraw Village section of Savannah.

 Later that evening, Davis and Collins proceeded to the parking lot of a Burger King restaurant on Oglethorpe Avenue, not far from the pool hall.
 There they encountered Sylvester "Redd" Coles arguing with a homeless man, Larry Young, over alcohol.

 At about 1:15 am on August 19, 1989, Mark MacPhail, an off-duty police officer who was working as a security guard at the Burger King, attempted to intervene in the pistol-whipping of Young at the parking lot.
 MacPhail was shot twice: once through the heart and once in the face.
 He did not draw his gun.
 Bullets and shell casings which were determined to have come from a .38-caliber pistol were retrieved from the crime scene.
 Witnesses to the shooting agreed that a man in a white shirt had struck Young and then shot MacPhail.

 On August 19, Coles told Savannah Police he had seen Davis with a .38-caliber pistol, and that Davis had assaulted Young.
 The same evening, Davis drove to Atlanta with his sister.
-In the early morning of August 20, 1989, Savannah Police searched the Davis home and seized a pair of Davis's shorts, found in a clothes dryer and reportedly stained with blood.
+In the early morning of August 20, 1989, Savannah Police searched the Davis home and seized a pair of Davis's shorts, found in a clothes dryer and stained with blood.
 Davis's family began negotiating with police, motivated by concerns about his safety; local drug dealers were making death threats because the police dragnet seeking Davis had disrupted their business.
 On August 23, 1989, Davis returned to Savannah, surrendered himself to police and was charged with MacPhail's murder.